LSSTDESC/gcr-catalogs/GCRCatalogs/SCHEMA.md

 Source Catalog contains information about high signal-to-noise detections on single frame images,

-Forced Source Catalog contains photometry measurements about low signal-to-noise detections done on individual exposures in each place where an object was detected on a stacked image.
+Forced Source Catalog contains fixed-position photometry measurements performed on individual exposures based on the positions from objects in the Object Catalog.

 Quantity Label | Unit | Definition | GCRbase | DPDD
 --- | --- | --- | --- | ---